 Geometric logos are easy to spot because they tend to stand out.
 They typically work well for corporate websites because they allow you to combine structure with innovation.
 You can do this by enhancing the clean lines of minimal geometry with warm colors for a friendlier and more appealing design.

 Is it possible to communicate a brand’s pedigree and reputation through logo design?
 The simple answer is yes.
 Most well-known household brands have been using the same logo since their inception.
 As such, logos with signs of the pedigree are growing in popularity because they invoke a sense of nostalgia, familiarity, and trust.
 These are usually characterized by expert linework, artisanal details, and vintage textures.

 Another trend worth considering is that of logos which trick the eye.
 You can do this by using subtle distortion and playing with perspective in new and creative ways.
 This is a disruptive trend that must be approached with caution.

-Three-dimensional shapes, warping letters and playing with angles is a good place to start.
+Three-dimensional shapes, warping letters, and playing with angles are a good place to start.

 The use of negative space

 The FedEx brand is a good example of how you can use negative space to create an unforgettable brand image.
 The arrow connecting the two words was a genius play on the company’s purpose which is to deliver packages.
 This logo trend gives you an opportunity to play around with letters in a way that shows meaning and playfulness.